briangordon/CelesteExtractor/README.md

 Just download the project and use `dotnet run` to run the code.
 This will automatically download dependencies from NuGet.
 It won't print any output so be patient.
 Each converted .png file will be placed in the same directory as its original .data file.
 The total PNG-compressed size of Celeste's graphics assets is about 310MB.

-You must pass in paths to Celeste .data files as arguments in order to convert them.
+You must pipe in paths to Celeste .data files in order to convert them.
 For example, to convert all Celeste graphics assets (this will take a few minutes):

 ```
-cd ~/Downloads/CelesteExtractor/CelesteExtractor
+cd CelesteExtractor
-dotnet run `find ~/Library/Application\ Support/Steam/steamapps/common/Celeste/Celeste.app/Contents/MacOS/Content/Graphics/Atlases -type f -name "*.data"`
+find ~/path/to/your/steam/dir/Celeste/Celeste.app/Contents/MacOS/Content/Graphics/Atlases -type f -name "*.data" | dotnet run
 ```

 Or, on Windows with PowerShell try something like:

 ```
-mkdir C:\celeste-atlases
-cp -r "C:\Program Files (x86)\Steam\steamapps\common\Celeste\Content\Graphics\Atlases" C:\celeste-atlases
 cd CelesteExtractor
-dotnet run -- $(Get-ChildItem 'C:\celeste-atlases' -recurse -include *.data | % {'"' + $_.FullName + '"'})
+$(Get-ChildItem 'C:\path\to\your\steam\dir\Celeste\Content\Graphics\Atlases' -recurse -include *.data | % {$_.FullName}) | dotnet run
 ```

-Note that on Windows, you're going to run into [the 32,767 character limit](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#parameters) from trying to pass in all of the filenames at once.
-Even moving the files to something short like `C:\celeste-atlases` isn't enough to come in under the limit.
-If you're on Windows and you *really* want to convert every .data file, you can do it a few subdirectories at a time.
+Note that on Windows, you're going to need to pipe the data files into the project to avoid [the 32,767 character limit](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createprocessa#parameters).

 Related projects
 ----------------